ray-dorai/armyourmind/sources.md

 Defeat into Victory, William Slim
 About Face, David Hackworth
+The Search for Tactical Success in Vietnam: An Analysis of Australian Task Force Operations, Ross, Hall & Griffin
 Selous Scouts, Peter Baxter
+Not Mentioned in Despatches: The History and Mythology of the Battle of Goose Green, Spencer Fitz-Gibbon
+On Tactics: A Theory of Victory in Battle, BA Friedman

 Mind Over Muscle, Jigaro Kano
 Jeet Kune Do, Bruce Lee

+On Killing, Dave Grossman
+The Microsociology of Violence, Randall Collins
+Ultrasociety: How 10,000 Years of War Made Humans the Greatest Cooperators on Earth, Peter Turchin

+Lessons Learned: Learning from the Long War, Richard Hooker and Joseph Collins
+Military Power: Explaining Victory and Defeat in Modern Battle, Stephen Biddle

 Combined Arms Operations in Urban Terrain (FM 3-06.11)